 The issue remains that 18 years have passed since this information was made available to the public, yet it has never been acknowledged within the public primary and secondary school curriculums in the United States.

-Our goal is very straightforward – we will have our complete & collective story added to the US history curriculum within the US public education system.
+Our goal is very straightforward – we will have our complete & collective story added to the US history curriculum included within the US public education system.